insin/nwb/docs/Commands.md

 Creates a skeleton for a JavaScript app with the given name.

 ```
-nwb new react-component <component-name> [options]
+nwb new react-component <dir-name> [options]
 ?
-Do you want to create a UMD build? y/N
+Do you want to create an ES6 modules build for use by ES6 bundlers?
+Y/n
 ?
-Which global variable should the UMD build export?
+Do you want to create a UMD build for global usage via <script> tag? y/N
 ?
-Do you want to create an extra ES6 modules build? y/N
+Which global variable should the UMD build set?
 ```

-Creates a skeleton for a React component with the given name, with an optional UMD build exporting a specified global variable and an optional ES6 modules build for tree-shaking bundlers.
+Creates a skeleton project for a React component in the specified directory, with an optional ES6 modules build for ES6 bundlers and an optional UMD build for `<script>` tag usage.

+If you specify that a UMD build should be created, it will be configured to treat React as an external module rather than bundling it.

 ```
-nwb new web-module <module-name> [options]
+nwb new web-module <dir-name> [options]
 ?
-Do you want to create a UMD build? y/N
+Do you want to create an ES6 modules build for use by ES6 bundlers?
+Y/n
 ?
-Which global variable should the UMD build export?
+Do you want to create a UMD build for global usage via <script> tag? y/N
 ?
-Do you want to create an extra ES6 modules build? y/N
+Which global variable should the UMD build set?
 ```

-Creates a skeleton for a web module with the given name, with an optional UMD build exporting a specified global variable and an optional ES6 modules build for tree-shaking bundlers.
+Creates a skeleton for a web module in the specified directory, with an optional ES6 modules build for ES6 bundlers and an optional UMD build for `<script>` tag usage.

 **Options:**